psliitkgp/psliitkgp.github.io/_members/Sudha _Maria Lis S.md

     github:
     orcid:
     address: >
 ---

 Sudha was a Phd student in the Department of .....

 ## Short Bio

-... has completed the degree in Summer 2025.
+... has completed the degree in ....
 Currrently ......

 ## Publication